z-shell/zsh-navigation-tools/README.md

 coloring, unique mode, horizontal scroll, non-selectable elements, grepping and various integrations with `Zsh`.

-This is an alternative approach to idea of visual shell, when compared to Midnight Commander.
-Here the command line is the main way the shell is used.
-From that mode of operation, user call tools that do not require mouse or typing, only navigating.

 ## News
 * 14-05-2016
   - Configuration can be set from `zshrc` (starting from `v2.1.12`).
 Documentation is [below](#configuration).
 Example: